-When the USB flash drive has both "setup" and "backup" folders at the same time, only the upload function will be executed.
-In order to avoid any confusion on the upload and download procedure, we recommend to only have one folder on the USB flash drive at any one time.
+When the thumb drive has Setup and Backup folders at the same time, only the upload function would be executed, in order to avoid any confusion on the upload and download, please have only one folder on the thumb drive.

-PNY Lovely (D:)
+PNY Lovely (0:) State of the local division of the local div A DESCRIPTION OF TAXABLE PARTY.

-File Edit View Favorites Tools : Help 1
+de Edit View Favorites Tools Help 2

-🕝 Back 🔹 🕥 🖌 🏂 🔎 Se arch 💫 Folders 🛄 🔹
+Back - 🕥 - 🎲 🖕 🔎 Search 🍋 Folders  💷 .

-Address 🗢 D:\ - 6 Go
+atress 🗢 D:1 💌 🛃 Go

-tie and Folder Tasks Make a new folder Paciel Win Grader to the Web Share this folder setup backup
+File and Folder Tasks setup Contraction backup

+👩 Make a new folder

+Publish this folder to the Web E.

+😭 Share this folder

-Other Places 🎗
+Other Places

+😫 My Computer

+A My Documents

+Shared Documents

-My Computer My Documents Shared Documents My Network Places
+My Network Places

-Details ¥
+Details

-2 objects 0 bytes 🚽 My Computer 1
+bjects 0 bytes My Computer

+electro. le altera Carl Construction of Construction